mjwelchphd/GalaxyRevisited/README.md

 )
 ```

-Notice that the closures, beforeRequest, and afterResponse, can more easily be visualized as independent blocks of code?
+Notice that the closures, beforeRequest, and afterResponse, can more easily be visualized as independent blocks of code.

 The bottom line is that a generic set of rules can't cover every possible case, and you'll just have to use your judgment in some situations, but remember, if you reformat this code using \<ctrl>i, you'll get this ugly and difficult to read code (which follows the rules):